The first is that simply because an antenna is bigger such as a 15-20dBi, does not necessarily make it is better.

-It uses a common screw on SMA interface that is widely used in the WiFi industry.
-Some router and USB adapters use proprietary interfaces so if you go this route be sure what type you have.
+It uses a standard screw-on SMA interface that is widely used in the WiFi industry.
+Some routers and USB adapters use proprietary interfaces, so if you go this route, be sure what type you have.

-There are many good antennas that can improve a wireless signals range.
+There are many good antennas that can improve the range of a wireless signal.

-For example, if I am very close to a router takes me 10 seconds screw on 5 dBi antenna and get much better coverage.
-But if I am at a location with my laptop and the WiFi signal is from a distance I simply screw on the 9 dBi antenna and get better reception.
+For example, if I am very close to a router, it takes me 10 seconds to screw on a 5dBi antenna and get much better coverage.
+But if I am at a location with my laptop and the WiFi signal is from a distance I simply screw on the 9dBi antenna and get better reception.